 If it's too good to be true, it probably is.
 But it never hurts to ask a professional such as myself.

-If you're in the market to buy a home, Contact Me Today!
+So if you're in the market to buy a home, Contact Me Today!
 I can help you get set up with mortgage and insurance people to make sure you're able to buy a home and have the best coverage.